 Treatments include topical and oral hormonal therapies to address the issue of low estrogen levels.
 However, an immediate solution is to relieve the dryness that causes discomfort during sex with a lubricant.
 Look for water-based lubricants that do not contain glycerin for relieving dryness and increasing comfort during sex.
 Glycerin-based lubricants can irritate the delicate vaginal tissue.

 If traditional oral hormonal therapy is cause for concern, consider taking a natural supplement to help with arousal and desire.
-Enhance My Pleasure is a natural supplement that increases desire and arousal.
 Using a good lubricant and a natural supplement is a good place to start before considering traditional hormonal therapy.

 The takeaway here is that having sex does not have to end while a woman is going through the menopausal cycle.
 Along with all the other menopause symptoms, a woman does not have to endure painful sex.
 Do your homework by researching online and connecting with a support group.
 Don’t neglect discussing your concerns with your healthcare provider and maintaining good communication with your partner.